Laonikos Chalkokondyles

-Laonikos Chalkokondyles was born to an aristocratic family in Florentine Athens circa 1430-32.
-Laonikos’ birth name was Nikolaos but he adopted the classical sounding anagram Laonikos to emphasize his classical Greek learning and interests.
+Laonikos Chalkokondyles was born to an aristocratic family in Florentine-run Duchy of Athens circa 1430–32.
+Laonikos' birth name was Nikolaos but he adopted the classical sounding anagram Laonikos to emphasize his classical Greek learning and interests.
 This was an intellectual trend that Laonikos shared with other members of his intellectual circle in Byzantine Mystras, such as Georgios Gemistos Plethon and Bessarion.
 In the first half of the fifteenth century, Athens was under the rule of the Florentine family of the Acciajuoli to whom the Chalkokondyli were connected by marriage ties.

-In his seminal work Apodeixis Historion (Display of Histories), Laonikos claims that his father George Chalkokondyles visited the Ottoman Sultan Murad II (r.
-1421-1444, 1446-1451) twice on diplomatic missions.
-George had attempted to gain the throne in Athens along with the widow of the former Florentine Duke of Athens and had travelled to the Ottoman court for Murad II’s endorsement.
-The mission was unsuccessful and the Chalkokondyli family were exiled from Athens circa 1435.
-Laonikos Chalkokondyles and his family relocated to Byzantine Mistra.
-Constantine Palaiologos, Despot of the Peloponnesus at this time and future Byzantine Emperor during 1453, sent George Chalkokondyles on a second mission to Murad II which aimed to restore the Duchy of Athens to Byzantine rule.
-George was imprisoned by the Ottomans during this mission.
-The unsuccessful attempt led to the Ottoman military campaign against the Peloponnesus in 1446.
-It has been proposed that Laonikos’ narrative of the Ottoman invasion in 1446 is an eyewitness account.